NgModules help organize an application into cohesive blocks of functionality.

 A minimal NgModule app The first contact module The revised contact module Just before adding SharedModule The final version

-Modules are a great way to organize the application and extend it with capabilities from external libraries.
+Modules are a great way to organize an application and extend it with capabilities from external libraries.

-Many third party libraries are available as Angular modules (e.g.,
+Many third-party libraries are available as NgModules (such as

-Angular modules consolidate components, directives and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.
+NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.

 Modules can also add services to the application.
-Such services might be internally-developed such as the application logger.
-They can come from outside sources such as the Angular router and Http client.
+Such services might be internally developed, such as the application logger.
+Services can come from outside sources, such as the Angular router and Http client.

 Modules can be loaded eagerly when the application starts.
 They can also be lazy loaded asynchronously by the router.

 Every Angular app has at least one module class, the root module.
-We bootstrap that module to launch the application.
+You bootstrap that module to launch the application.

-The root module is all we need in a simple application with a few components.
-As the app grows, we refactor the root module into feature modules that represent collections of related functionality.
-We then import these modules into the root module.
+The root module is all you need in a simple application with a few components.
+As the app grows, you refactor the root module into feature modules that represent collections of related functionality.
+You then import these modules into the root module.

 Every Angular app has a root module class.

-AppModule from the QuickStart seed is about as minimal as it gets:
+AppModule from the QuickStart seed on the Setup page is as minimal as possible:

 @NgModule decorator defines the metadata for the module.

-We'll take an intuitive approach to understanding the metadata and fill in details as we go.
+This page takes an intuitive approach to understanding the metadata and fills in details as it progresses.